Updated November 3, 2021; Original Post: May 4, 2018

 - The act of robbery causes another person serious bodily injury

-- The act of robbery involves the use or exhibition of a deadly weapon
+- The act of robbery involves the use or exhibition of a deadly weapon (defined as any item where its intended use was to cause serious bodily injury or death)

 - The act of robbery causes bodily injury to someone or makes someone afraid of imminent bodily injury or death and they are